awsdocs/aws-opsworks-user-guide/doc_source/workingsecurity-ssl.md

 **SSL certificates of Certification Authorities**
 If you have a certificate chain file, paste the contents into the box\.
 If you are using Nginx, you should leave this box empty\.
-If you have a certificate chain file, append it to the public key certificate file in **SSL Certificate Key**\.
+If you have a certificate chain file, append it to the public key certificate file in **SSL Certificate**\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/opsworks/latest/userguide/images/app_ssl_settings.png)